kyleclo/practice/design-patterns/notes.md

 where `Triangle`, `Circle`, and `Square` all implement the `Shape` abstract base class.

-This is fine in many situations, but what if the classes need to be chosen at run-time?
+This is fine in many situations, but what if the classes need to be **chosen at run-time**?
 For example:
 - Shapes generated according to a random number generator
 - Shapes chosen depend on some input (e.g. user prompt or a read file)